-It is important to understand exactly what it means that Jesus Christ has come in the flesh.
-Many cultists will agree that Jesus was a man of flesh and bone who walked the earth around 2,000 years ago.
-But that is not what John means here.
-He first addressed this issue in 1 John 4:2, telling us how to identify false teachers and the spirits who drive them.
-The first test of a true teacher/prophet of God is that he proclaims that Jesus is God incarnate in human flesh (John 1:14).
-A godly teacher will teach both the full deity and full humanity of Christ.
+It is important to understand the doctrine that John was defending.
+In saying, “Jesus Christ has come in the flesh,” John affirms that Jesus is both fully God and truly man.
+He also addressed this issue in 1 John 4:2, telling his readers how to identify false teachers and the spirits who drive them.
+The first test of a true teacher/prophet of God is that he proclaims that Jesus is God incarnate (see John 1:14).
+A godly teacher will teach both the full deity and true humanity of Christ.
 The Holy Spirit testifies to the true nature of Christ, while Satan and his demonic host deny that true nature.
-That is why John identifies anyone who denies the deity of Christ—which both the Mormons and Jehovah’s Witnesses do—as deceivers and antichrists.
+The Gnostics of John’s day denied the true humanity of Christ.
+Today, there are many who deny the full deity of Christ—such as the Mormons and Jehovah’s Witnesses—and John identifies them as deceivers and antichrists.

-Here are some things to remember: First, cultists are master deceivers who are well trained in techniques that will confuse those whose knowledge of Scripture is limited—the very ones cultists most often seek out.
-Well-meaning and compassionate souls (like the “elect lady” in 2 John) dialog with cultists and can be fooled by them.
-Second, Christians are of Christ; cultists are anti-Christ (2 John 7), no matter how kind, sincere, and charming they may appear.
-Third, we are not to give the cultists or anyone else the impression that we see the cult as having legitimate claims, doctrines, or opinions.
+Here are some things to remember: First, cultists are master deceivers who are well trained in techniques that will confuse those whose knowledge of Scripture is limited.
+Well-meaning and compassionate souls (like the elect lady in 2 John) can be coaxed to dialogue with cultists and then be fooled by them.
+Second, Christians are of Christ; cultists are anti-Christ (2 John 1:7), no matter how kind, sincere, and charming they may appear.
+Third, believers should not give the cultists or anyone else the impression that the cult has legitimate claims, doctrines, or opinions.
 Fourth, Jesus tells us to “watch out” for false teachers (Matthew 7:15), and Paul tells us to “avoid them” (Romans 16:17) and declares them to be “accursed” (Galatians 1:8).
-Therefore, we should build no close associations with them.
-Fifth, John tells the lady not to “welcome” a false teacher (or bid him “God speed” in the KJV).
-This phrase in the Greek means to cheerfully or joyfully hail someone.
+Therefore, we should build no close associations with those who teach a false gospel.
+Fifth, John tells the lady in 2 John not to “welcome” a false teacher (or “bid him God speed” in the KJV).
+This phrase in the Greek means “to cheerfully or joyfully hail someone.”
 In other words, we are not to bless false teachers or wish them well.